truehello/gatsby-starter-tailwind/README.md

 ## 🧐 What's inside?

-A quick look at the top-level files and directories you'll see in a Gatsby project.
+A quick look at the top-level files and directories you'll see in this Gatsby project.

     .
     ├── node_modules
     ├── src
+          ├── css
+            ├── tailwind.css
     ├── .gitignore
     ├── .prettierrc
     ├── gatsby-browser.js